UPXI Collar Strategy

 UPXI thesis for this collar

-The market-implied 1-standard-deviation range for UPXI extends from approximately $1.00 on the downside to $1.88 on the upside.
+The market-implied 1-standard-deviation range for UPXI extends from approximately $0.42 on the downside to $1.08 on the upside.
 A UPXI collar hedges an existing long UPXI position with a protective put while financing the put cost via a short call; when the premiums roughly offset, the collar acts as a near-zero-cost insurance band around the current spot.
-Current UPXI IV rank near 21.35% sits in the lower third of its 1-year distribution, where IV often re-expands toward the mean; this favors premium-buying structures and disadvantages premium-selling structures on UPXI at 107.47%.
-As a Communication Services name, UPXI options can move on sector-level news flow (peer earnings, regulatory updates, industry-specific macro data) in addition to UPXI-specific events.
+Current UPXI IV rank near 30.94% is mid-range against its 1-year distribution, so the IV signal is neutral; the collar thesis on UPXI should anchor more to the directional view and the expected-move geometry.
+As a Consumer Defensive name, UPXI options can move on sector-level news flow (peer earnings, regulatory updates, industry-specific macro data) in addition to UPXI-specific events.

 Frequently asked questions

-A collar on UPXI is the collar strategy applied to UPXI (stock).
+- A collar on UPXI is the collar strategy applied to UPXI (stock).
 The strategy is structurally neutral (protective): A collar pairs long stock with a protective out-of-the-money put financed by a short out-of-the-money call, capping both tails of the position around the current spot.
-With UPXI stock trading near $1.44, the strikes shown on this page are snapped to the nearest listed UPXI chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With UPXI stock at $0.75 on the most recent close, the strikes shown on this page are snapped to the nearest listed UPXI chain strike and the premiums come straight from that session's bid/ask midpoint.

-The breakeven for the UPXI collar priced on this page is no defined breakeven on the modeled curve at expiration, derived from end-of-day chain premiums.
+- The breakeven for the UPXI collar priced on this page is no defined breakeven on the modeled curve at expiration, derived from the end-of-day chain's premiums.
 Breakeven is the underlying price at which the strategy's P&L crosses zero ignoring transaction costs and assignment risk.
-The current UPXI market-implied 1-standard-deviation expected move is approximately 30.81%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.
+The UPXI market-implied 1-standard-deviation expected move in the same options snapshot is approximately 44.57%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.